Single-valued hyperlogarithms, correlation functions and closed string amplitudes: Holomorphic factorisation

-where we made use of the determination of the logarithm in~\eqref{e:logdet} and the fact that $a_1-A_1\in\mathbb Z$, so it does not contribute to the monodromy. \item If $v_1^+\in [z,1]$ then the contour integral for $v_1^-$ is given in figure~\ref{fig:v1m}(d).
-By deforming the the lower part of the contour of integration for $v_1^-$ in the lower half-plane to the right, one picks the contribution from $v_1^-=1$ and the integral gives
+\item If $v^+\in (\eta,1)$ then the integration contour for $v^-+i\epsilon\delta$ is given in Figure~\ref{fig:v1m}(d).
+By deforming the part of the contour which is in the upper half-plane to the right to get a loop around~$1$ based at~$-\infty$, one picks the contribution from $v^-=1$.
+Hence we get